rubabhanif/CEN323_Group4_Sudoko/README.md

 ESC or entering 0 at row prompt returns to main menu

 How to Run
-Download and install emu8086 from https://emu8086-microprocessor-emulator.en.softonic.com/
-Clone or download this repository
 Open emu8086
 Click File → Open and select sudoku.asm
 Click Emulate to assemble the code